Is Rose of Sharon (Hibiscus) beneficial for pollinators?

 Hummingbird on a branch next to a pink hibiscus flower

-If you think of a flower as a billboard for pollinators, then Rose of Sharon is like a giant flashing neon sign.
-Vibrantly-colored petals with hues of pink, purple, and blue form a massive flower with a prominent staminal column.
+If you think of a flower as a billboard for pollinators, then rose of Sharon is like a giant flashing neon sign.
+This beautiful flowering shrub is a staple landscaping plant for creating vertical interest alongside homes, privacy hedges, or standing alone as a show-stopping specimen plant.
+The vibrantly-colored petals with hues of pink, purple, and blue form a massive flower with a prominent staminal column are a standout no matter rose of Sharon is planted.
 It's hard for pollinators (and gardeners) to miss!
 A deep raspberry-colored eye in the center of the flower guides pollinators to its nectar reserves for a sweet, nutritious feast.

 Bee on a rose of sharon flower

-In order to ensure efficient pollination, a large staminal column (tube covered in stamens) rubs against the pollinators as they reach for nectar.
+In order to ensure efficient pollination, a large staminal column (tube covered in stamens) rubs against the pollinators like bees, hummingbirds, and butterflies as they reach for nectar.
 The result?
 Pollinators, especially bees, are bathed in pollen!